 What we know with certainty is that mankind has been hitting balls with sticks – well, they always did.
 For as long as we’ve been able to rummage up something sticklike with which to smack anything resembling a ball, we’ve done that, wherever we’ve been, in all weathers.
 The big question for the game’s historians — sometimes it seems like the only one – is when did the smacking turn into hockey?
 The Society for International Hockey Research has thought a lot about this, both as a collectivity and in its individual members.

-I’m one of those, I should probably say, without claiming to be anything more than an attentive student of the diligent work that others have down.
-Members of SIHR’s Origins of Hockey committee, for instance, whose findings, widely considered the last word on how hockey happened, you can browse here.
-Or the two eminent Swedish researchers, Carl Gidén and Pat Houda, whose exhaustive Timeline traces the ubiquity of stick-and-ball games through history.
+I’m one of those, I should probably say, without claiming to be anything more than an attentive student of the diligent work that others have done.
+Members of SIHR’s Origins of Hockey committee, for instance, whose findings are widely considered to be the last word on how hockey happened.
+Or the two eminent Swedish researchers, Carl Gidén and Pat Houda, whose exhaustive Timeline (available to members on the SIHR website) traces the ubiquity of stick-and-ball games through history.

 On the subject of paintings like the ones now on display in Lisbon, what they’d tell you is not to get your shinpad in a knot.
 That’s probably not how they’d put it: what they do say in their Timeline is that often, when you’re looking at old paintings in which skaters appear who seem to be wielding hockey sticks, sorry, those are just walking sticks.